 BONUS: NORWAY (SVALBARD)

-Norway’s digital nomad visa is unique in that it only applies to Svalbard, an archipelago between Norway mainland and the North Pole.
-Famous for long, cold winters and being one of the most expensive places in the world, this destination will not appeal to every digital nomad looking to work remotely.
+Norway’s digital nomad visa is unique in that it only applies to Svalbard, an archipelago between Norway’s mainland and the North Pole.
+Famous for long, cold winters and the high cost of living, this destination will not appeal to every digital nomad looking to work remotely.

 Anyone can live in Svalbard, regardless of their country of origin.
-The visa has no expiry date meaning you’re not limited to how long you can stay there.
-However, those interested in moving there must have a job and a place to live.
-Health care and welfare are available, but only for Norwegians and for workers employed by a Norwegian company.
+This long-term visa has no expiry date meaning you’re not limited to how long you can stay there.
+However, those interested in working remotely in Svalbard must have a job and a place to live.
+Health care and welfare are available, but only for Norwegians and workers employed by a Norwegian company.

-If you’re up for a challenge and like to live in a unique place then Svalbard could be an ideal location for you.
+If you’re up for a challenge, are unphased by the high cost of living, and like unique places, then Svalbard could be an ideal location for you.
 Visit this site for more information, although it’s limited.
 You’ll have to do more digging if you think this place is calling your name.

 Pros and cons of a digital nomad visa

 Here are some of the pros and cons of applying for a digital nomad visa.
-For many, the prospect of a live and work opportunity abroad might be a great idea in theory, you might find that in practice it holds less appeal.
+For many, the prospect of a live and work opportunity abroad might be a great idea in theory.
+In practice, you might find that not all digital nomad options hold the same appeal.

 With a digital nomad visa or an equivalent, you are legally allowed to live and work in a different country.
-By living there, you can experience is like a local and get to know the destination in a way that most tourists never have a chance to do.
-Immersing yourself in a foreign culture and language can be an extremely rewarding experience.
+By living there, you can experience it like a local and get to know the destination in a way that most tourists never have a chance to do.
+Immersing yourself in a foreign culture and language can be a gratifying experience.
 Plus, you’ll make new friends and discover another part of yourself.

-Final thoughts on the digital nomad visa concept
+Final thoughts on the digital nomad visa and long term visas

 Working remotely in a different country is more possible today than it has been before.
-There are many factors that go into the process of applying for a digital nomad visa that factor into your decision.
+Many factors go into the process of applying for a digital nomad visa that factor into your decision.
 As the regulations vary between countries, not all visas will appeal or work for everyone.
-That’s why it’s very important to do your research and understand the process.
-Often it might even make sense to hire a reputable third-party expert that can help you navigate the process, especially if you don’t speak the language.
+That’s why it’s imperative to do your research and understand the process.
+It might often even make sense to hire a reputable third-party expert who can help you navigate the process, especially if you don’t speak the language.

 So, if you are thinking of living temporarily in a different country, find the visa that appeals to you best.
-If you have the means and the opportunity, living in a different country can be an amazing opportunity.
+If you have the means and the opportunity, living in a foreign country can be a fantastic opportunity.
 It’s also a chance to see the world.